ericasimon16/woodwell_internship/notebooks/README.md

 `04_run_ensemble.ipynb`

 This notebook sets up a probabilistic run of FaIR, using the parameter ensemble provided in the FaIR GitHub.
-For each IAM-generated emissions dataset, FaIR is run with ~800 configurations for each scenario for a total of ~6000 runs per model.
+For each IAM-generated emissions dataset, FaIR is run with ~800 configurations for each scenario for a total of ~6000 runs per IAM.
 The temperature output is saved as a netcdf to avoid the need to run the projections again.

 ## Postprocessing & Visualizing Outputs